marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 ## Installing the Bartender ##

+From here you drive from the one of the kube nodes.

-Execute the installation of the deployment and the service from a kube node
+Execute the installation of the deployment and the service.

 ```shell
 $ cd /vagrant/examples/example2-service_integration/